- This delicious quinoa and vegetable recipe can be eaten hot as a main dish or cold as a salad.

-Asparagus and Fresh Parsley tend to be infested with aphids, thrips and other insects.
-Please check “Kashrut Instructions” below for insect inspection instructions.
+- Asparagus and Fresh Parsley tend to be infested with aphids, thrips and other insects.
+Please see “Kashrut Instructions” below for instructions on checking these for insect infestation.

 - 1½ cups water

 - 2 Tablespoons olive oil